Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe first card, the significator, is placed in the center of the cross.
-This card represents the prime energy manifest in your life.
-Santera (Queen of Discs): The essence of earth behaving as water, such as a hot spring: A warm and generous host, providing shelter and comfort for all who would seek it.
+Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
+Queen of Pentacles: The essence of earth behaving as water, such as a hot spring: A warm and generous host, providing shelter and comfort for all who would seek it.
 A person steadfast, practical, and domestic, able to create opulence and stability in any setting.
 The qualities of maturity and sensibility, coupled with an innate appreciation for nature and the material world.